 After an impressive debut NFL season with the Tennessee Titans in 2019, Ryan Tannehill signed a new contract in Tennessee.
-Let’s take a look at the structure of the contract, his impact on the Titans’ salary cap, and the team’s options regarding Tannehill’s contract in future years.
+Following the recent restructure, let’s look at the contract structure, his impact on the Titans’ salary cap, and the team’s options regarding Tannehill’s contract in future years.

 Ryan Tannehill’s contract details and bonuses

 Just before hitting free agency in 2020, Ian Rapoport reported that Ryan Tannehill signed a four-year contract with the Titans.
 The contract is worth $118 million at an average of $29.5 million per year.
 At the time of signing, the new deal made Tannehill one of the top 10 highest-paid quarterbacks in terms of average annual value.

 Per Jeff Darlington, $62 million of the contract was fully guaranteed at signing.
 That includes a $20 million signing bonus and guaranteed salaries in 2020 and 2021.
 However, on the fifth day of the 2021 league year, Tannehill’s $29 million base salary in 2022 also became guaranteed.
 Tannehill’s 2022 salary is guaranteed for injuries as well.

 The Titans and Tannehill restructured the contract to facilitate the arrival of Julio Jones’ contract.
 Tannehill’s 2021 salary was set to be $24.5 million.
 The Titans converted just over $23.4 million to a signing bonus.
 Two void years were added to the contract in 2024 and 2025 to spread the cap impact of the signing bonus.
 The $23.4 million prorates across five years at $4.7 million per year.